Nikon Z7 Review

 The Nikon Z7 isn't just a still shooter; it's designed for videos, too

-Of course, even still cameras these days shoot video, and the Nikon Z7 looks to be no slouch in this area.
+Of course, even still cameras these days shoot video, and the Nikon Z7 is no slouch in this area.
 It can shoot full-width ultra high-def 4K footage at 30, 25 or 24 frames per second, and high-def 1080p footage at 120, 100, 60, 50, 30, 25 or 24 frames per second.
 And a 4-5x slow-motion effect is also possible by recording at 120 fps and then outputting at either 30, 25 or 24 fps.

 As well as recording in-camera, the Z7 provides a 10-bit HDMI output amenable to external recorders.
 There's also a Nikon Log (N-Log) setting which tries to better hold onto highlight and shadow detail for better color grading potential, as well as support for timecode.
 Further, you can smoothly adjust aperture and exposure compensation during capture using the control ring found on each Z-mount lens.
 And while pros are likely to shun this last feature, enthusiasts may also find the availability of electronic vibration in addition to the mechanical body / lens VR to be a handy feature, too.